jhonadc/ReactHousing/README.md

 Open http://localhost:3000 to view it in your browser.</p>
 <p>The page will reload when you make changes.
 You may also see any lint errors in the console.</p><h2>Usage</h2>
+Geolocation

+The listings use Google geocoding to get the coords from the address field.
+You need to either rename .env.example to .env and add your Google Geocode API key OR in the CreateListing.jsx file you can set geolocationEnabled to "false" and it will add a lat/lng field to the form.
+Run

 <hr><p>Browser properties using the Explore page.</p>
 <p>Get in contact with the landlord be E-mail on the listing page.</p>
 <p>Create a profile to add your own property to sell/rent.</p>